 ASTM E303-22 Revolutionizes Floor Slip Resistance Testing in the USA

-All these test methods were eventually withdrawn when the ASTM figured out that there was zero science behind them, and that the test methods were published with nefarious intentions to help sell slippery tile or win lawsuits at any cost.
-The ASTM even created a Committee of Standards (COS) made up of professionals from various other industries to try to bring this ASTM F13 committee together to publish something based on actual science instead of the nonsense standards that they keep trying to get published which must always be withdrawn for a lack of precision or other fatal flaws within the test methods.
+All the test methods discussed above were eventually withdrawn when the ASTM in 2006 (a loooong time ago) figured out that the test methods were published with nefarious intentions to help sell slippery tile and/or win lawsuits at any cost.
+The ASTM even created a Committee of Standards (COS) made up of professionals from various other industries to help try to bring this ASTM F13 committee together to publish something based on actual science instead of the nonsense standards that they keep trying to get published which had to always be withdrawn for a lack of precision or other fatal flaws within the test methods.
 So far, all efforts to create an acceptable test method for reliably testing floors for slip resistance have failed in the USA.
 The rest of the world has watched in wonder…

 Enter science, international research, and integrity!

-The newly revised ASTM E303-22 is a test method to determine the slip resistance of a flooring surface or the skid resistance of a road surface using the pendulum DCOF tester (sometimes called the British Pendulum Tester).
+The newly revised ASTM E303-22 is a test method to determine the slip resistance of a flooring surface or the skid resistance of a road surface using the pendulum DCOF tester (sometimes called the British Pendulum Tester, pictured above).
 The official title of the test method is “ASTM E303-22 – Standard Test Method for Measuring Surface Frictional Properties Using the British Pendulum Tester”.
 The original test method ASTM E303-93 was first published in 1993, which is almost thirty years ago, and was updated in June of 2022.
-That means the British Pendulum was shown to have precision thirty years ago, and the test method has just become more and more precise over the years.
-The usefulness and precision of pendulum DCOF slip resistance and skid resistance testing has continued to be verified over and over again in numerous interlaboratory studies, as it has been in use in over 50 nations around the world for over 50 years now, which has led to safety criteria based on lab studies and 50 years of investigating slip and fall accidents, and floors that never seem to have any, around the globe.
+That means the British Pendulum was shown to have precision thirty years ago (when the test method was first published) , and the test method has just become more and more precise over the years with further updates to the test method and the calibration technique used around the world.
+The usefulness and precision of pendulum DCOF slip resistance and skid resistance testing has continued to be verified over and over again in numerous interlaboratory studies (of which we have often participated), as it has been in use in over 50 nations around the world for over 50 years now, which has led to safety criteria based on lab studies and 50 years of investigating real-world slip and fall accidents, and floors that never seem to have any slips, around the globe.

 The ASTM E303 test method now more closely mirrors the pendulum slip resistance test methods used across Europe, in the United Kingdom, Australia, New Zealand, Singapore, and numerous other nations that have been using the pendulum slip resistance test device for decades.
 The pendulum DCOF tester is easily the world’s most widely-accepted and trusted tribometer for measuring the frictional properties of a surface to assess safety, both in the lab and in the field.
 E303 has also been used to assess the slip resistance of roads since at least 1993, and the pendulum tester was originally invented in the USA.